Sungup/Undine/README.md

 ## Introduction

-In-house simulator automation server.
-This project is the private project, don't fork, download, reference and modify it.
+Command line based multiple instance launcher for simulators and its support tools.
+Currently this is the private incubating project for the in-house simulation infrastructure. **Don't follow, watch, and touch this project!!**